Everything Means Nothing

-Everything Means Nothing (stylized in all lowercase) is the fifth studio album by American singer Blackbear, released on August 21, 2020, by Beartrap, Alamo Records and Interscope Records.
-The entire album was produced by Blackbear and frequent collaborator Andrew Goldstein, alongside additional producers Aaron Harmon, Jordan Reyes and Marshmello, as well as guest appearances from singers Lauv and Trevor Daniel.
+Everything Means Nothing (stylized in all lowercase) is the fifth studio album by American singer Blackbear.
+It was released in full on August 21, 2020, through Beartrap, Alamo Records and Interscope Records and follows his previous studio album Anonymous (2019).
+The album features appearances from singers Lauv and Trevor Daniel and was entirely produced by Blackbear and frequent collaborator Andrew Goldstein, alongside additional producers Aaron Harmon, Jordan Reyes and Marshmello.

+Background and composition

+Blackbear described the background of the album in an interview with Paper:

+Singles

+The album was preceded by three singles: "Hot Girl Bummer", "Me & Ur Ghost", and "Queen of Broken Hearts".
+Those singles were included on the first half of the album released on July 17, 2020 alongside the promotional singles "I Feel Bad", "I Feel 2 Much", and "I Felt That".
+"If I Were U" with Lauv was also released as the final promotional single on August 19.

 Track listing

 All tracks written by Matthew Musto and Andrew Goldstein, except where noted.
 All tracks produced by Blackbear and FRND, except "I Felt That", produced alongside Jordan Reyes and Aaron Harmon, and "Half Alive", produced alongside Marshmello.